zar-moethu/actuarial-reserving-insurance-Excel/README.md

 - If it’s too large, the company holds capital inefficiently, being unable to meet future obligations.
 - If the reserve is too small, the company risks insolvency, impacting profitability and investment potential.

-  You're right.
-"Ultimate loss" and "IBNR" are the calculations, and "estimating the loss reserve" is the business goal.

-Here is a final sentence that connects all the ideas together.
-This is the most accurate and professional way to describe your project.

-This project demonstrates the Chain-Ladder Method by calculating the ultimate loss and resulting IBNR (Incurred But Not Reported) amount, in order to estimate the required loss reserve for the 2024 accident year.

-This project demonstrates the application of a fundamental actuarial reserving method, the Chain-Ladder Method, by calculating the ultimate loss and resulting IBNR (Incurred But Not Reported) amount, in order to estimate the required loss reserve for the 2024 accident year.
-The line of business for this model is Home Insurance , with all calculations performed in Microsoft Excel.
+This project demonstrates the application of a core actuarial reserving technique — the **Chain-Ladder Method** to estimate the required loss reserve for the **2024 accident year**.
+It calculates the **Ultimate Loss** and the resulting **IBNR (Incurred But Not Reported)** amount based on historical development patterns.
+The line of business for this model is **Home Insurance**, and all calculations are performed using **Microsoft Excel**.

-This project demonstrates the Chain-Ladder Method, a fundamental actuarial reserving method used to estimate ultimate losses and the required IBNR (Incurred But Not Reported) reserve.
-The analysis is applied to Homeowner Insurance portfolio within general insurance market, with all calculations performed in Microsoft Excel.

 ### 📊 2.
 Data Source